p-ja/acme-fitness-store/lab-guide/Lab-3-Integrate-the-Azure-Database-for-PostgreSQL-and-Azure-Cache-for-Redis.md

    ![](Images/mjv2-33.png)

-   > **Note :** Notice that after restarting the cart service, the items in your cart will now persist.
+   > **Note:** Notice that after restarting the cart service, the items in your cart will now persist.

 1. Now verify order data is now persisted in a PostgreSQL Database by placing an order.
 To view your placed orders with the following URL in a browser: